 Students may complete early registration in the college's online registration portal during the time period designated in the applicable Academic Calendar.
-A student is officially enrolled at Benedict College when he/she is financially cleared by Student Accounts and attends at least one class on his/her schedule.
+A student is officially enrolled at Benedict College when he/she has cleared the registration process, including being financially cleared by Student Accounts, and attends at least one class on his/her schedule.